csound-flossmanual/csound-floss/book/12-g-csound-in-html-and-javascript.md

 In all of these environments, a piece may be written in the form of a Web page (an .html file), with access to a global instance of Csound that exists in the JavaScript context of that Web page.
 In such pieces, it is common to embed the entire .orc or .csd file for Csound into the .html code as a JavaScript multiline string literal or an invisible TextArea widget.

-In CsoundQt and Csound for Android, the HTML code may be embedded in an optional `<html>` element of the Csound Structured Data (.csd) file.
+In CsoundQt and Csound for Android, the HTML code may be embedded in an optional &nbsp;`<html>` element of the Csound Structured Data (.csd) file.
 This element essentially defines a Web page that contains Csound, but the host application is responsible for editing the Csound orchestra and running it.